Multilingual-Operator/TaskAdderNiceGUI/README.md

 ```

 ### TODO:
-- Recording
-  - start recording when task started
-  - end recording when task finished
-  - choose a good name for task recording

 - Dataset building
-  - adding before action state to the dataset
+  - adding before actions' state to the dataset
-  - save the added task as a zip
 - change task description anytime
 - after finish task show the option to save/discard the task
 - Click works fine only if the element is visible at the time of click